HicResearch/TREEHOOSE/doc/troubleshooting/TroubleshootingRunbook.md

 Limitations in SWB prevent changes to registered data studies.
 In some cases, selecting certain permissions could render the data study unusable.
-To be able to register the study again using different settings, a TRE administrator will need to delete some SWB resources in the AWS Management Console. **There is a risk of damaging the SWB environment if the wrong resources are deleted, therefore caution is advised.**
+To be able to register the study again using different settings, a TRE administrator will need to delete some SWB resources in the AWS Management Console. **There is a risk of breaking the SWB environment if the wrong resources are deleted, therefore caution is advised.**

 To remove the data study with issues from the SWB website, follow the instructions below.